emptymonkey/revsh/README.md

 ## Compatability Note! ##

-_revsh_ was developed with OpenSSL 1.0.2.
+~~_revsh_ was developed with OpenSSL 1.0.2.
 Kali linux now ships with OpenSSL 1.1.0.
 There are notable changes to the API.
 Currently _revsh_ will not build with OpenSSL 1.1.0.
 (See Issue \#10.)
 This is being worked on, but no timeline set for a fix.
 I may take the opportunity to move away from OpenSSL entirely.
-Sorry for the inconvienience.
+Sorry for the inconvienience.~~

+Update!
+OpenSSL 1.1 works now, but it needs to be built from source for the moment.
+This is noted, and the Makefile update, in the "devel" branch.

+	git checkout devel

 ## Examples ##